chrismannina/fantasypros-scraper/README.md

 ### Common Issues

 1. **Login fails**:
-   - Verify credentials in `.env` file
+   - Verify credentials in `.env` file (must be valid FantasyPros account)
-   - Check if FantasyPros requires captcha
+   - Ensure you can log in manually at [fantasypros.com/accounts/signin/](https://www.fantasypros.com/accounts/signin/)
-   - Try running with `HEADLESS=false` to see what's happening
+   - Try running with `HEADLESS=false` to see login process
+   - If CAPTCHA appears, solve it manually (scraper will wait 30 seconds)
+   - Check for error messages in the console output

 2. **Expert not found**:
    - Expert names must match exactly (including site name in parentheses)